7.0 Office of Housing and Residence Life

 - Students enrolled in and attending a CMSV Intersession course or summer course

-- Students participating in a for-credit internship established through the Office of Academic Advisement and the Oxley Career Education Program
+- Students participating in a for-credit internship established through the Oxley Integrated Advising Program

 - Students working 12-19 hours per week for a CMSV department